allebone/help.omni.af.mil/docs/PEX/Training.md

 If the training plan for a student’s course changes, you can make the necessary adjustments in PEX.

-NOTE: You cannot move or change a BOI that has been graded.
+!!!
+NOTE You cannot move or change a BOI that has been graded.

 1. You have two ways to display a student’s course in order to change ungraded BOI requirements: